-Several solutions can be envisaged, such as intervening on the drawbar — complicated because it is difficult to dismantle — or use height-adjustable dovetail couplers — which is much easier, but which produces a larger gap between the buffers (about 3 mm: this is much).
+Several solutions can be envisaged, such as intervening on the drawbar — complicated because it is difficult to dismantle — or use height-adjustable dovetail couplings — which is much easier, but which produces a larger gap between the buffers (about 3 mm: this is much).

 The external dimensions are not critical, nor that of the spacing of the tapped holes.
-However, the width dimension of the flange must not be exceeded, since it must not press the rear part of the coupler head.
+However, the width dimension of the flange must not be exceeded, since it must not press the rear part of the coupling head.

 After modification, I find the result rather satisfactory, even if the “curved-walls” is now slightly too high, thing easy to correct with raising wedges slightly thinner.